k24d/fluent-plugin-splunkapi/README.md

       # buffer_chunk_limit: The maxium size of POST data in a single API call.
       #
       # This value should be reasonablly small since the current implementation
-      # of out_splunk converts a chunk to POST data on memory before API calls.
+      # of out_splunkapi converts a chunk to POST data on memory before API calls.
       # The default value should be good enough.
       buffer_chunk_limit 8m